whipowill/quake-mod-scarlet/README.md

 ## Changelog

-- Teammates no longer try to follow each other in deathmatch games.
+- Bots no longer try to follow each other in team deathmatch games.
-- The bot names "Pimp Bot" and "Frik Bot" have been changed.
+- Bots will now appropriately choose your team color in coop games.
-- Items now always respawn over time in singleplayer and coop.
+- Bots "Pimp Bot" and "Frik Bot" have had their names changed.
-- In coop games bots will now appropriately choose your team color.
+- Items now always respawn over time in singleplayer and coop games.

 ## References